marsf/lot-conv/README.md

 - -d, --l10n_dir [L10N_DIR] : Set destination directory to output.
 It will be followed by locale code sub-directory.
 (Default = ./l10n)
 - -f, --filter [FILTER_JSON_FILE] : Set custom filters.json file.
 It must have LOCALES values are defined.
 (Default = ja.filters.json)
 - -l, --locale [LOCALE] : Set specific locale code to convert which is defined in filters.json file. ('ja' or 'ja-JP-mac' only)
+- -p, --product [onlyfx | onlytb | onlysm] : Specify target product to convert for its directories.

 # lot-proof.py